100 Dubai Facts You Probably Haven’t Heard Before. From the Interesting to the Fun to the Strange

 However, while in the process of being constructed, Dubai found itself in a deep financial difficulties and was helped out by its neighbouring state, Abu Dhabi.
 To show gratitude to Abu Dhabi and its Emir, Sheikh Khalifa Al Nahyan, the tower was renamed as Burj Khalifa.

-There are ATMs that dispense gold bars
+There are ATMs that dispense gold bars in Dubai

 If you’re looking to buy some gold, the Gold to Go ATM machine located in the Dubai mall will let you purchase anything from a 2.5-gram, 24-karat gold coin to a one-ounce gold bar.